Murder of Pela Atroshi: Murder

 In June 1999, shortly after Pela returned home, the family traveled to Duhok in Kurdistan together with her paternal uncles, Shivan, Rezkar and Dakhaz Atroshi.
 Agid Atroshi later claimed that the purpose of the visit to Kurdistan was to arrange a suitable marriage for Pela.
 Conflict and quarrels followed and Pela was accused of not living according to Kurdish values.
 On 24 June 1999, Pela was shot twice in her back in an upstairs room of the family home.
 The shooting was carried out by Rezkar Atroshi.
 Pela's sister Breen testified that she and her mother had tried to go to Pela's aid, but that her uncles, and father, had physically separated them while Rezkar shot Pela through the head.

+Pela was buried in an unmarked grave in Duhok.
+Relatives from the Pela's mother's side of the family marked the site with a plain stone, despite opposition from Pela's father.

 Legal proceedings

 Duhok

-In October 1999, Agid and Rezkar Atroshi stood trial for Pela's murder in Turkey.
+In October 1999, Agid and Rezkar Atroshi stood trial for Pela's murder in Iraq.
 Agid claimed that he killed Pela and that he did it because her attempts to follow western traditions disgraced the family, and also claimed that she had lost her virginity.
 When sentencing the two men, the judge noted that the "motive for the killing was honourable" as it was carried out to "cleanse the family of dishonour"; they received a twelve-month conditional (suspended) sentence.

 After Pela's murder, Breen contacted Swedish authorities from Kurdistan and told them what she had witnessed, naming all three of her uncles as being involved in the murder, including two who had since returned to Sweden.